bioconnector/workshops2015/lessons/rnaseq-1day/analysis.md

 ![plot of chunk ggplot_means](./analysis_files/figure-html/ggplot_means.png)

+### Exercise 2
-How could you make this plot more informative and nicer to look at?
-Hint: try using a log scale
+How could you make this plot more informative and look more professional?
+Hint: try using a log scale.
+Try changing colours, transparencies, sizes, or shapes of points.

+`help(par)` will give you information on lots of graphical parameters that can be set.
+Help for ggplot2 can be found [here](http://docs.ggplot2.org/current/).

 ```r